vcuspinera/vcuspinera.github.io/_projects/2021-03-canada-covid.md

 <div style="text-align: right">
   <font size="3">
-    <i>“Our message to Canadians is clear: to every worker and business, in every province and territory, we have your back and we will get through this together.”</i><br>
+    <i>“Our message to Canadians is clear: to every worker and business, in every province <br>
+        and territory, we have your back and we will get through this together.”</i><br>
     <span style="color:gray">— Justin Trudeau, Prime Minister of Canada.
 Press conference on March 11, 2020.</span>
   </font>
 </div>